-Tulum is a city located in the Mexican region of Quintana Roo.
-What was once a quiet and sleepy beach town has become one of Mexico’s top travel destinations.
+Tulum is located in the Mexican region of Quintana Roo.
+What was once a quiet and sleepy beach town has become one of the best beach towns in Mexico.
 I’ve witnessed it change a lot over the past 10 years, but don’t worry, there’s still a lot to love!

 While it’s true that Tulum’s major selling point is its beautiful, sandy beaches and turquoise water, there are lots of exciting things to see and do all along this stretch of the Riviera Maya.

 Thanks to Tulum’s rich history as a seaport, you’ll be able to explore the history of ancient civilisations that once travelled here from all over Central America.
 But there’s so much more to experience than Tulum’s ruins!
 Tulum offers a wide variety of fun activities from relaxing at the beach to clothes shopping and thrilling water sports.
 You could even go snorkelling and spot some of the area’s famous sea turtles!

 If you’re planning your own tropical holiday to Mexico, then I hope my guide on the best things to do in Tulum will come in handy.
 I’ve included all my favourite must-see and do activities including plenty of amazing places to visit in Tulum!
 There are even some tips for things to do in Tulum at night, for those who enjoy nights out as much as days on the beach.

 10 Fun Things to Do in Tulum